Our Method of Church Growth

-Appointed Ministers are mandated by Church policy that says: ‘Recognized forms of specialized ministry may include persons appointed to a ministry of life celebrations (weddings, baptisms, funerals), both for members of the general public and members of the Church.’
+Appointed Designated Ministers are mandated by Church policy that says: ‘Recognized forms of specialized ministry may include persons appointed to a ministry of life celebrations (weddings, baptisms, funerals), both for members of the general public and also members of the Church.’

-- to promote or showcase CSMC values.
+- to promote or showcase CSMC values to non-members.

 To implement this program of outreach, CSMC calls upon its Appointed Ministers to perform this ministry of Pastoral Care.
 (In some contexts, we call upon certain Ordained clergy to help implement the program.)